 Achiote is a real favorite spice for our salmon - see description on salmon; it also works well with chicken and we imagine it would flavor pork and beef nicely also.

 Rice and wheat pasta are never eaten at home and white potatoes extremely rarely - only with the once or twice per year (beef) steak (sometimes accompanied by eggs, a taste pleasure for Paul).
 Quinoa (containing more protein and vitamins) is a great tasting substitute for rice.
 We simply add 1/3 C under the browned chicken, add 1 C water and let it cook along with the skillet contents - tastes great!
 Alternative pastas made from quinoa, kamut, buckwheat groats and hulled barley are much more nutritious.
-Pearl barley (the bran has been polished off) is also an acceptable substitute for rice or potatoes and can be cooked in plain water or bouillon in a ratio of 2:1, water to barley.
+Hulled, but not pearl, barley (pearl barley has been polished thereby removing the valuable bran) is also an acceptable substitute for rice or potatoes and can be cooked in plain water or bouillon in a ratio of 2:1, water to barley.
 Kitty finds that a ratio of 3:1 is necessary for the unpolished barley which has more nutrients and is therefore a better nutritive choice.
+We find barley a very tasty side dish with poultry and a must for most soups.

 When living in Toronto during hot weather, on the rare occasions when we used our toaster oven, we moved it out to the balcony to avoid heating up the kitchen.
 Even when cooking whole meals in a frying pan, if the day is truly too uncomfortable to eat a hot meal during the daylight hours, we switched dinner and supper, eating the salad meal in the warmer hours.
 However, when it was *really* hot we sometimes did not even feel like eating a typical meal at all.
 On those days, we often ate an array of cold raw vegetables with cheese or cold meat or cold fish, similar to what we sometimes ate for supper.